TarikSeyceri/OllamaOptivus.ai/README.md

 - Uploads a video file to the server.

 - Video file must be `.mp4` file.

+- Note: Once a video has finished processing, you must manually send a delete request to the appropriate endpoint to remove the video.
+If you don't, the video will be deleted automatically after the specified `FILE_RETENTION_DAYS` in the `.env` file.
+Be mindful not to overload the storage by leaving videos uncleaned before the retention period ends.

 - Request Body:
   > form-data with key `video` and value as the video file.